Category: Bird Watching Tours in Africa

-The top African bird watching destinations for twitches.
+The top Bird Watching Tours in Africa destinations for twitches.
 Birding in Africa is so diverse and it’s done in the most scenic destinations of southern and East African countries.
 The first time traveler’s shouldn’t miss out on these fantastic destinations.

 1. Bird watching in Tanzania

 The best alternative to enjoy South Africa, is to have a week safari in Tanzania.
 This is also a good country to visit if you give it at least 2.5 weeks if possible.
 By birding in Tanzania, you will enjoy variety of East African Endemics and almost over 20 endemics in the country.
 The famous birding destinations include Selous birding, Ruaha, Serengeti, Mahale, Ngorongoro, Lake Manyara, Gombe, Tarangire, Arusha and Katavi.
 You will as well get chance to see your first Miombo (the south central African) endemic bird species with in Tanzania.
 Within Tanzania, get chance to view the country’s small and large animals along with the most beautiful famous tourist sites.
 Some of these sites include; Serengeti with its big cats and the Annual Migration of the zebras and wildebeests, the Great Rift Valley and the many Flamingo- filled lakes, the great Ngorongoro crater and the Kilimanjaro, which is one of the world’s most isolated massive mountain and it’s one of Africa’s highest mountain that rises straight out of the plains of wildlife below to the height of 19,341ft above the sea level.